BernardoDenkvitts/Virtual-Wallet-API-Project/README.md

 cd /Virtual-Wallet-API-Project/VirtualWalletAPI
 ```

 Check https://www.blockcypher.com/ to generate your personal token.
-After it, goes to application.yaml and set your token to variable called token, it's necessary to use third party service
+After it, goes to application.yaml and set your token to variable called token, it's necessary to use third-party service

 ```bash
 token: your-token